Argentine great Javier Mascherano retires aged 36

 "I lived my profession 100%, to the maximum that I possibly can, and for a while now that has been getting harder," he told reporters.
 "Sometimes you don't choose the end, it happens all by itself."

-Mascherano enjoyed his most successful spell at Barcelona, where he won 19 titles in eight years, including five La Ligas and two Champions Leagues.
+Mascherano enjoyed his most successful spell at Barcelona, where he won 19 titles in eight years, including five La Ligas and two Champions Leagues and enjoyed success as the heart of defence, having previously played as a defensive midfielder.

+- Southgate's England tenure at risk of being defined by Grealish debate

+- 'We have lost a true legend' - tributes pour in for Ray Clemence